mdsol/farscape/WRITING_PLUGINS.md

 Farscape.register_plugin(name: :cachinator, type: :cache, ...)
 ```

 Feel free to put this code at the bottom of `cachinator.rb` so that it turns on automatically after the gem is loaded.
-Consumers who want control can include a line in their initializer reading `Farscape.disable('cachinator')` or `Farscape.disable(:cache)`.
+Consumers who want control can include a line in their initializer reading `Farscape.disable(:cachinator)` or `Farscape.disable(:cache)`.
 If you'd rather have your plugin be off by default, you could instead wrap the register_plugin call in, say, a `Cachinator.activate` method for the consumer to call as desired.
 If your plugin is http-specific (say it adds Authentication headers), include `protocol: :http`.

 # Adding Middleware